-Although rare, a person may develop an allergic reaction after ingesting or using coconut or coconut-based products.
-Symptoms may range from mild to severe, including skin rash, vomiting, and rapid heart rate.
+People with a coconut allergy may develop a reaction after ingesting or using coconut or coconut-based foods, cosmetics, and other products.
+Symptoms range from mild to severe, including a skin rash, swelling, vomiting, and a rapid heart rate.

 Generally, people use coconut flesh, oil, and liquid in cooking and frying.
 Some soaps, cosmetics, and skin care products also contain coconut.